-We know there has been a lot of home cleaning tips and tricks that have been shared by everybody, anybody, anyone, anywhere, but we can’t help but share more of these with you!
-We have written down 7 family home cleaning tips which we think would be very useful.
+We know there have been a lot of home cleaning tips and tricks that are shared by everybody, anybody, anyone, anywhere, but we can’t help but share more of these with you!
+We have written down 7 family home cleaning tips that we think would be very useful.

 7 Family Home Cleaning Tips

-Home cleaning shouldn’t be a burden this is why we came up with seven no fuss home cleaning tips you can use when you’re ready to do your Spring cleaning:
+Home cleaning shouldn’t be a burden this is why we came up with seven no-fuss home cleaning tips you can use when you are ready to do your Spring cleaning:

 Do an inventory of the cleaning tools and products that you would require at least a week ahead prior to the day that you need them to have adequate time in purchasing the items and have everything ready when cleaning day comes.

 In every task, most people would find starting it the hardest.
-We can only imagine how stay at home moms reading this are nodding their heads at this very moment, especially if there are toddlers.
+We can only imagine how stay-at-home moms and dads reading this are nodding their heads at this very moment, especially if there are toddlers.

 Once you declutter, that means you should start organizing stuff.
 Don’t just literally remove them out of your way and stuck them anywhere you can’t see them.
-Toys, papers, bills, school or office things should be organized in shelves or boxes.
+Toys, papers, bills, and school or office things should be organized on shelves or boxes.

 Dust & Mask

 Wipe things clean before keeping them.
 Also, dust cabinets, appliances, and other fixtures from top to bottom.
 Don’t forget to wear a mask.

 One and only